After 12 Months of Historic Lows

 We have not had products like this since before the Great Recession, specifically since before 8/2/2007.

-This means I can shop aggressively for rates and loan products.
+through Straight Deal Mortgage, I can shop aggressively for rates and loan products.
 I have access to products that the institutional banks do not offer, and that other smaller mortgage lenders/brokers can’t provide.

 I personally have 26 years of experience in the industry, so my relationships with many of the prime lenders we work with goes back 15+ years.